(©No reproduction, translation or re-posting on third party websites is permitted)

 In subsequent years, only the top ladies who were challenging for medals included triple-triple combinations in their programs, but as the sport has evolved it is now almost a necessity to qualify for either of the Grand Prix Finals or to be competitive at a Championship event, especially in the junior ranks.

-Alexandra Trusova, Russia’s 13-year-old wunderkind, who landed two quads in her free skate at the 2018 World Junior Championships, is not the only one working on triple Axels and the four-revolution jumps.
+Alexandra Trusova, Russia’s 13-year-old wunderkind leads the jumping juniors.
+She landed two quads in her free skate at the 2018 World Junior Championships and is not the only one working on triple Axels and the four-revolution jumps.

 Japan’s Rika Kihira, 15, has been practicing quad toes and has landed triple Axels in competition.